-Memorial Day is considered to be the unofficial start to the summer as graduation season is in full swing and outdoor gatherings, such as trips to the beach or time by the grill become the norm.
-With Memorial Day right around the corner, let’s take a look at the typical weather seen over the years as well as some extremes that have occurred.
+Memorial Day is considered to be the unofficial start to the summer season, with graduation season in full swing and outdoor gatherings taking place like trips to the beach or time by the grill.
+And with Memorial Day right around the corner, let’s take a look at some typical weather seen over the past several years, as well as some extremes that have occurred during this Holiday.

 For most of its' history (first being observed nationally in 1868), Memorial Day (previously known as Decoration Day) was observed on May 30th each year.
-It wasn’t until about a century after it was first celebrated that Congress changed the observance of the holiday to the last Monday in the month of May, starting in 1968.
+It wasn’t until about a century after it's founding that Congress changed the observance of this holiday to the last Monday in the month of May, starting in 1968.
 Regardless of the date it falls, its' place at the tail end of May has it on the cusp of both spring and summer extremes.

-With Memorial Day this year occuring on May 26th, here is a look at the averages and extremes of that day over the last 25 years for select cities in the northeast and midwest US.
+With Memorial Day this year occuring on May 25th, here is a look at some averages and extremes of that day over the last 25 years for select cities in the Northeast and Midwest US.

 Looking at climatology over the last quarter-century, Memorial Day typically has seen some form of rainfall, anywhere from one-third to one-half of the time.
 Washout conditions of a half inch or more make up about one-quarter to one-third of the time.
-Tempeartures also average on the warmer side, with many in the 70s to 80s, even in the 80s on some more rare occasions.
-And of course, with those more unsettled patterns, it's common to see tempeartures in the 50s and 60s given
+Temperatures also average on the warmer side, with many in the 70s to 80s, even in the 80s on some more rare occasions.
+And of course, with those more unsettled patterns, it's common to see temperatures in the 50s and 60s.

 With Memorial Day falling in the final stretches of spring (and right on the cusp of meteorological summer), severe weather tends to be the most common form of extreme weather seen during the holiday weekend.